-V. It is the request of the current members of this Ad Hoc Narateen Committee that it be sanctioned by the 6^{th} Midwest Region Assembly to continue its work for an additional year.
+VI.
+It is the request of the current members of this Ad Hoc Narateen Committee that it be sanctioned by the 7th Midwest Region Assembly, to continue its work for an additional year, but understood that the role of Chair be assigned term limits for the Midwest Region of Nar-Anon.